capefearpressmenu

 Problem 7: Small holes in film and etch

 Cause & Trearment: Dust and dirt particles in lamination or exposing unit.
 Clean glass in contact frame on both sides with razor blade and glass cleaner.
 Always work in a clean, dust free lamination room.
-Use compressed air on plate prior to spray and lamination.
+Use a dust roller on plate prior to spray and lamination.
 Inspect plate and retouch pinholes with paint marker or asphaltum prior to etching.